 There is a compelling explanation…

 As we now know, the judge and jury at the first trial did not have all the facts.
 So no wonder the police version of the story seemed bizarre.
 But during the next fifteen years, as former All Black, Joe Karam kicked the case up the field of Appeal all the way to the Privy Council in London, new witnesses came forward.
-David’s legal team learned that his parents had been estranged for years and that prior to the killings, his father had been very depressed.
-They also heard allegations that Robin Bain had been having an incestuous relationship with his youngest daughter, Laniet.
+We learned that David’s parents had been estranged for years and that prior to the killings, his father, Robin Bain, had been very depressed.
+They also heard allegations that Robin had been having an incestuous relationship with his youngest daughter, Laniet.

 A number of people testified that prior to her death, Laniet had told them what her father was doing to her.
 One witness said “the whole neighbourhood knew about the incest accusation.”
 Others said she was threatening to tell the rest of her family.
 In other words, Robin Bain was already in the process of being exposed by Laniet’s disclosures.
 Ashamed of his depraved behaviour, his failed marriage and fearful that he might spend the rest of his life in prison, Robin must have snapped.
 He wiped out everyone in the family except David, and then committed suicide.

 This is a credible explanation of what probably happened.
 It emerged slowly and took years of hard work and dogged determination by Joe Karam, who wrote four books about the case.
 In 2007 the Privy Council listened to this new evidence and declared a ‘substantial miscarriage of justice’ had occurred.
 The jury at the retrial also listened and in 2009, David was finally found not guilty.
-Robin Bain was the only other suspect and the testimony of numerous witnesses, who came forward after the first trial, all pointed the finger of blame at him.
+Robin Bain was the only other suspect and since David was found not guilty, the finger of blame inevitably pointed at Robin.

 Research on familicide

 When someone kills two or more members of their own family, the term used to describe this is familicide.
 Such crimes are rare.
 But when they do occur, 95% of the time the father is the perpetrator.
-Although it is hard to understand why anyone would want to kill their entire family, such perpetrators have usually experienced an overwhelming sense of failure in their business or personal lives and/or have deep seated feelings of shame and depression.
-Robin Bain’s marriage had failed years earlier and he was living in a caravan in a state of squalor.
+Although it is hard to understand why anyone would want to kill their entire family, there is always a lead up.
+Research shows that ‘family annihilators‘ have usually experienced an overwhelming sense of failure in their business or personal lives prior to these events and/or have deep seated feelings of shame and depression.
+Robin Bain’s marriage had failed years earlier and he had been reduced to living in a caravan in a state of squalor.
 Teaching colleagues testified that prior to the killings, he was so depressed, he had ‘lost touch with reality‘.
 One said he was robotic and like a ‘walking cadaver‘.